AeindraAung/edison_android_exercise/README.md

 ![Screenshot](./fact_app.png)

 ## Issues
-It works but does not satisfy the requirements below.
+It works, but does not satisfy some requirements.

-### Must
+Please implement TODOs!
+(If you have time, please also try to do Optional.)

-We need to
+### TODO
 - Show the `length` from the api response
 - Access data via `Data layer`
 - Add local data source (`DataStore`)